kunal70006/Random-Quote-Generator-React/README.md

-## A randome Quote Generator static website made with React
+## A Random Quote Generator static website made with React